Malavita02/wer_calculator/README.md

 $WER = (S+D+I)/N $

-S is the number of substitutions
+S is the number of substitutions,
-D is the number of deletions
+D is the number of deletions,
-I is the number of insertions
+I is the number of insertions,
-N is the number of words in the reference
+N is the number of words in the reference.